derekjanni/PyOCR/README.md

 3. Expansion of project scope (detect characters/words in real images)
 4. Combination of previous parts for a working product that can accurately label and detect characters

 Please see my iPython notebook for a detailed view of my work so far.
 A complete system with better UI will follow.
+In the meantime, check out the leaderboard for this [Kaggle Challenge](https://www.kaggle.com/c/street-view-getting-started-with-julia/leaderboard) to see how I'm performing compared to other entrants!